cerner/fhir.cerner.com/content/millennium/dstu2/scheduling/appointment.md

 Search for Appointments that meet supplied query parameters:

     GET /Appointment?:parameters

+_Implementation Notes_

+- Valid ids for the `practitioner` and `location` search parameters will be determined by the client and provided when integrating your application with the client's production environment.
+See [overview](#overview) for details.

 ### Authorization Types

 <%= authorization_types(practitioner: true, patient: true, system: true) %>